 Film based on Bettie Page:

-You have read this article Bettie Page / camera clubs with the title 50's Pin Up Model Bettie Page and the Camera Clubs.
-You can bookmark this page URL https://nikiinwonderland.blogspot.com/2012/03/50-pin-up-model-bettie-page-and-camera.html.
+with the title 50's Pin Up Model Bettie Page and the Camera Clubs.
+You can bookmark this page URL http://nikiinwonderland.blogspot.com/2012/03/50-pin-up-model-bettie-page-and-camera.html.
 Thanks!